 Ask us for Guelph moving company recommendations

 When moving, you’ll need to connect/ disconnect all of your Guelph utilities.
-Sometimes there is a fee to get this set up or disconnected, but it can usually be added to your first bill.
+Sometimes there is a fee to get this set up or disconnect.
+However, you can usually add this to your first bill.

 We have a blog for this specific reason with all the numbers you’ll need.
 Find it here: Guelph utilities